ElliotLockerman/Echidna/Readme.md

 - **Open Files: () Together, () Individually**: if multiple files are opened simultaneously, should they all be passed to a single instantiation to the command (space-delimited), or should each open in it's own window?

 Then click `Generate!`, provide a file name and directory, and click `Save`.
 You can then set your shim as the `Open With` handler, or launch it to provide a draggable target in the dock bar (no windows will appear after being launched, and launching isn't necessary for other use pattern).

+## Building

+Build with `make`, not `cargo build` or `cargo run` (due to dependency issues; see `echidna-lib` under Repo Structure, below). `Echidna.app` will be generated in `target/release/Echidna.app`

+## Repo Structure

+- `echidna-helpers`: `lib`.
+Small pieces of functionality that have no dependencies within Echidna.
+- `echidna-shim`: `bin`.
+The binary that runs within the generated shim app, receiving the double-clicked files and launching the terminal session.
+- `echidna-lib`: `lib`.
+The library with the core `Echidna.app` functionality of generating specialized shim apps.
+Depends on `echidna-helpers` (as a library in the traditional manner), and `bin` (compiled in as a `CONST` variable).
+This dependency on a binary is why `make` is used rather than `cargo build`: `cargo` does not (yet) support binary dependencies, so if `echidna-shim` is not manually rebuilt before each `echidna-lib` build, an out-of-date `echidna-shim` might be used.
+- `echidna-cli`: `bin`.
+A command line tool to generate shim apps.
+Essentially a thin wrapper around `echidna-lib`.
+- `echidna-app`: `bin`.
+A GUI tool to generate shim apps.
+Essentially a (slightly less) thin wrapper around `echidna-lib`.